If you are looking for an active day trip from Prague look no further than Bohemian Switzerland National Park.

 Let’s quickly address the sandstone elephant in the room.
 Bohemian Switzerland is NOT actually in Switzerland.
-It is a region in the north of the Czech Republic, or Czechia as the country might soon be called.
+It is a region in the north of the Czech Republic, or Czechia as the country is now being called by some.

 It’s a simple matter, really.
 At some point in the 1800’s two Swiss artists decided that a particular area in the north of the Bohemian Kingdom (now the Czech Republic) reminded them of their home country.
 They were sort of popular (tons of Twitter followers and such), and thus the name was born.

 The first thought that comes to most people’s minds when the Czech Republic is mentioned is Prague.
 Which is totally understandable, as Prague is iconic, and gorgeous.
-We lived in Prague for seven incredible months, and we are counting down the days until we are lucky enough to do so again.
+We have lived in Prague for years and couldn’t be more pleased.

 Soutěsky Kamenice – The Gorges of Kamenice

-The first stop on our Bohemian excursion were the Gorges of Kamenice, a deep and narrow mossy valley carved out of sandstone.
+The first stop on our Bohemian excursion was the Gorges of Kamenice, a deep and narrow mossy valley carved out of sandstone.